Audiology and audiovestibular medicine (hearing and balance service for adults and children)

 - For hearing difficulty

 - Private hearing aids.

 We offer a walk-in clinic for re-tubing every Tuesday from 10am - 12noon at Epsom Hospital, and every Thursday from 1pm - 3pm at St Helier Hospital.
-Please note that the re-tubing clinic taking place on Thursday 19 April will be finishing early at 2pm, due to an official function in the department.

 We also offer a drop-off repair service for hearing aids - just leave your hearing aid at the audiology reception (first floor, Ferguson House at St Helier, and ground floor, Bradbury Wing at Epsom) and an audiologist will check it and repair it if required for collection within 48 hours.

 As part of your consultation in the audiology department, you may have hearing or balance tests.

 Hearing tests are carried out for all hearing and balance patients.
 It is important for your ears to be checked for wax before your appointment so that this can be removed at your local GP surgery before your hearing test.

 Please bring a list of current medications, and any audiology clinic letters and tests results received from other hospitals.

 Please try not to bring other young children to your child’s appointment, as the room has to be silent for the test.
 If this is difficult, please try to bring a friend or family member, who can look after your other young children in our waiting area while your child’s hearing is tested.